-From Renee on January 2nd, 2008 in Green Remodeling
+From Dean Dowd on January 02, 2008 in Green Remodeling

 There’s an almost hypnotic buzz that goes along with the word “green.”
 More than just a hue on the color wheel, the word carries significant connotations related to environmental sustainability and natural well being.
 Unfortunately, numerous remodeling businesses out there find it all too easy to piggyback on an otherwise wholesome global trend, increasing their marketing potential toward conscientious homeowners without really believing or investing in green practices.
 It’s not always advisable to take a company’s word at more than face value.
 However, resourceful homeowners who take the time and effort to incorporate day-to-day alternatives can easily separate the green from the greedy.
 A good way to start is by asking 3 simple questions.